Updated 1 Mar 2026 from my home in Christchurch, New Zealand.

 I’m enjoying the cool people over at Founder’s Pledge, the zeal at Ambitious Impact / Charity Entrepreneurship and the incredible friends at Edmund Hillary Fellowship.
 I’m looking forward to meeting folks and learning from them at the Innovative Finance Initiative and dust off my profile at The Bloom.

-Updated 1 Oct 2025 from my sunny home in Nelson, New Zealand.
+Updated 1 Mar 2026 from my home in Christchurch, New Zealand.

 email